codefmt — back to formatter

 what we collect

-website formattingwhen you format code on codefmt.dev, formatting runs entirely in your browser via webassembly. your code never leaves your device. javascript lint diagnostics are processed server-side using the same in-memory, no-storage approach.
+website formattingwhen you format code on codefmt.dev, formatting runs entirely in your browser via webassembly. your code never leaves your device. javascript lint diagnostics are processed server-side via the same ephemeral-file, no-persistence path described above.

 settingsyour formatting preferences are stored in your browser's localStorage. the browser extension can read these settings via the sync feature. no settings data is sent to any server.